 As a business leader, you need to insist that your marketing does not stay in either of these camps.
 To ensure your business grows and flourishes, marketing must be a key part of your strategy.
 You also need to demonstrate that marketing is producing results that are measurable and adding to the expansion of your business.

 It won’t happen overnight.
-For those organizations looking to move beyond Random Acts of Marketing, let’s take a look at what the journey from marketing metrics to revenue prediction looks like:
+For those organizations looking to Overcome Random Acts of Marketing®, let’s take a look at what the journey from marketing metrics to revenue prediction looks like:

 Step 1 – The Basics